courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

     - SCR rise time: Mean; Median; Standard deviation; Minimum; Maximum
     - Number of detected SCR

 The metrics listed above are provided as a quantitative description of the acquired EDA signals.
-Considering the susceptibility of the EDA signal to external factors (e.g. temperature, humidity) and to individual variability (e.g. sweat gland activity, skin properties, and baselines arousal levels), we leave it up to the researchers to set their own quality threshold.
+The quality of the signal was assessed based on the number of detected
+SCR.
+Futher quality checks should be carried out to ensure that the available EDA signal is suitable for a given analysis.

 Respiratory activity